In honor of Becky Wilson’s interment, Eastertide 2013

 I’m Joe

-Welcome to Baptist Spirituality, articles exploring the intersection of faith and culture.
-Topics include biblical scholarship, culture and the arts, politics, science, and theology.
+Here you will find articles exploring the intersection of faith and culture with topics ranging from biblical scholarship, culture and the arts, politics, science, to theology.

-Rev. Dr. Joe LaGuardia is pastor, writer, and chaplain residing in Florida.
-He is author of three books and regular contributor to Smyth and Helwys’ Formations Series.
-His articles appeared in USA Today, Baptist News Global, Christian Ethics Today, TCPalm, and Rockdale Citizen.
+About Joe… Joe LaGuardia, DMin., is pastor, writer, and chaplain residing in Florida.
+He is author of three books and regular contributor to Smyth & Helwys’ Formations Series.
+His articles have appeared in USA Today, Baptist News Global, Christian Ethics Today, TCPalm, and Rockdale Citizen.

 Let’s connect